-Today we can easily distinguish between a library and anand conjure up mental images of two very distinct physical spaces, each serving specific functions.
-Did proper libraries and archives exist in 2,500 years ago?
+Today we can easily distinguish between a library and an archive and conjure up mental images of two very distinct physical spaces, each serving specific functions.
+Did proper libraries and archives exist in Babylonia 2,500 years ago?
 And if they did, were Babylonian archives and libraries kept together or were they stored separately?

 Yes, and yes!
 Library and archival tablets were found both jumbled together and in isolated contexts.
 Above all, however, we must keep in mind that the division between “library” and “archive” is a modern one.
 What sets them apart is the type of documents which we would nowadays expect to be stored separately rather than the (often unrecoverable) physical space in which they were kept in antiquity.
 If a tablet has a title of property recorded on it, one would expect to find it in an archive along with similar deeds or business texts.
 On the other hand, if that tablet records an epic poem or any other literary text or a “learned” text, we would place it in a library instead.

 In some cases this division is a virtual one since library texts and archival documents were found together in several find spots (Pedersén 1998, 2-3).
 This is especially true for small collections where both types of documents were kept together in private houses and in small institutional offices.
 In any case, since the majority of the Neo- and Late Babylonian material originates from disturbed or illegally excavated archeological contexts, it is usually impossible to determine whether any internal division was applied to the different records stored in the same room.
 And yet, some circumstantial information recorded in the British Museum register points towards the existence of some sort of internal organisation, namely the storage of tablets of the Egibi archive in clay pots (Fig. 1; Walker 1980, 86).